balanivr/property-manager/README.md

 ## Additional Details

 For additional details, feel free to shoot an E-Mail to vikesh@beyondthebyte.com.
 I'd be glad to help in any way I can.<br>
-Please bare in mind that I'm working on several projects at any given time, so I might take a few days to write back to you.
+Please bear in mind that I'm working on several projects at any given time, so I might take a few days to write back to you.

 You may visit [my portfolio](https://vikeshcodes.com/) to learn more about me and my work.<br>
-If you're hesitant about coding, remember: Coding is an art, not a science.
+If you're hesitant about coding, remember: Coding is more of an art than a science.
 The goal is the plot, the variables are the characters and you are God, writing their story.
-Make a pull request and break the code if you have to in order to understand why it was there in the first place.
+Break the code if you have to in order to understand why it was there in the first place.
 Everyone, even Gods, start somewhere.